 How Supplements Can Help Manage Anxiety Symptoms

-Disorders that involve chronic anxiety symptoms can be hard to manage, and they're both relatively common.
-Many things can cause anxiety, and there's often a direct link between feeling anxious and panic attacks, which can be particularly distressing to experience.
+Disorders that involve chronic anxiety symptoms can be hard to manage, and they're relatively common.
+Anxiety has many causes, and there's often a direct link between feeling anxious and having panic attacks, which can be particularly distressing to experience.

-There are many possible solutions for reducing symptoms if you have anxiety, including prescription medications and cognitive behavioral therapy, as well as alternative treatments, such lifestyle modifications, natural remedies, and more.
-In this article, we're going to focus on supplements for non-psychotic anxiety and whether they're considered to be effective in managing anxiety symptoms.
-We’ll highlight potential benefits and side effects for individuals with generalized anxiety disorder and other symptoms of anxiety or depression.
+There are many possible solutions for reducing symptoms if you have anxiety, including prescription medications and cognitive-behavioral therapy, as well as alternative treatments, such as lifestyle modifications, natural remedies, and other options.
+Below, explore information about supplements for non-psychotic anxiety and whether they're considered to be effective in managing anxiety symptoms.
+You can learn about potential benefits and side effects for individuals with generalized anxiety disorder and other symptoms of anxiety or depression.

 What are anxiety disorders?

-While occasional stress and worry are normal parts of life, anxiety disorders involve more than sporadic nervousness and fear.
-In fact, there are several types of anxiety disorders – an umbrella term for a group of mental health conditions including but not limited to generalized anxiety disorder (GAD), panic disorder, and post-traumatic stress disorder (PTSD) – many of which involve common symptoms and characteristics such as:
+While occasional stress and worry are normal parts of life, anxiety disorders involve more than sporadic episodes of nervousness and fear.
+There are several anxiety disorders, as it is an umbrella term for a group of mental health conditions including but not limited to generalized anxiety disorder (GAD), panic disorder, and social anxiety disorder, many of which involve common symptoms and characteristics such as these:

 • A tendency to feel extremely tense, nervous, or restless